trollknurr/recommend-service/README.md

 Check out `Makefile` for more useful commands.

+Python dependencies managed by `poetry`, ref `pyproject.toml` and to official documentation for usage details.

 ## Running test client

 Ensure optional dependency group `dev` is installed (`poetry install --with dev`)